NordicSemiconductor/npmx/PORTING.md

                                                size_t    num_of_bytes);
 ```

+> [!IMPORTANT]
-Note that nPM13xx PMICs uses 16-bit register addresses, in big endian format.
+> The nPM13xx PMICs uses 16-bit register addresses, in big endian format.
 The TWI functions needs to handle this.

-You inform npmx of these functions by calling the `npmx_core_init` function, as in the example seen below.
+To inform npmx of these functions, call the `npmx_core_init` function, as in the following example:

 ```
 #include <npmx.h>
 #include <npmx_core.h>